 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Agonist for group III mGlu receptors (EC50 values are 7.2 and 8.2 μM for mGlu4a and mGlu8 respectively).
+ACPT-I is a agonist for group III mGlu receptors (EC50 values are 7.2 and 8.2 μM for mGlu4a and mGlu8 respectively).
 Anticonvulsant in mice.

 Sold with the permission of the CNRS